Midpoint of Route 66

 One of the last original 66 businesses in Wildorado, the Royal Inn still offers a great night's rest for Rouet 66 and I-40 travelers.
 You will find them to have great personal service and very reasonable rates.

-Route 66 ran just in front of the old railroad station and farmer's elevator.
-This picture was taken during the harvest of 1929.
-You can see wheat stockpiled on the ground near the old train depot.
-You can still see these structures as you pass through Wildorado.
+Rt 66 ran just in front of the old railroad station and farmer's elevator.
+This picture, taken during the harvest of 1929, shows wheat stockpiled on the ground near the old train depot.
+These structures can still be seen in Wildorado.
 The depot has been moved one block north of this site on private property and is currently for sale.
 Agriculture has been and continues to be the major industry for Oldham County.